jefponte/3s-api/source/README.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

-O Laravel é acessível, poderoso e fornece as ferramentas necessárias para aplicativos grandes e robustos.
+Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Aprendendo Laravel
+## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.